-Leadenhall Market is one of London’s oldest markets, dating back to the 14th century.
+Leadenhall Market is one of London’s oldest markets, dating back further than the Victorian building you see today.

 While the market dates back seven centuries, the site has actually been one of the city’s commercial hubs since the Roman invasion, when it was the location of the Basilica and Forum.
 Originally built in 70AD, it was expanded in 120AD, covering 2 hectares.
 The forum was a large open-air square and became a popular meeting place, with market stalls erected within the walls.
 However, the buildings were destroyed by Rome in 300AD as punishment for London supporting Carausius (d.293AD), who declared himself Emperor of Britain to the chagrin of Rome.
 It wasn’t until the early 5th century that the Romans finally left and Britain was independent from Rome.

 In the early 14th century, the Manor of Leadenhall was owned by Sir Hugh Neville.
 Originally the local area was a meeting place for poulterers, then cheesemongers from 1397.
 The market sprung up in a series of courts beside Nevill House – known for its lead roof – on Leadenhall Street.